kleelab-bch/MARS-Net/README.md

 </div>

 ## Run Demo
 You can quickly segment one of our live cell movie in this demo
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kleelab-bch/MARS-Net/blob/master/run_MARS_Net_demo.ipynb)
 <!-- end of the list -->
 To test our pipeline from the scratch in the user's local machine, users need to satisfy software requirements and train the models before running inference to segment movies which can take several hours.
 This demo allows users to see the segmentation performance of MARS-Net and U-Net which are already trained on our live cell movies.

 ## Software Requirements
 MARS-Net pipeline has been tested on Ubuntu 16.04 with anaconda v4.5.11 and Python v3.6

 * For evaluation and visualization, we used
     * MATLAB 2019b
+    * To read npy files generated from Python, [NPY Reader](https://github.com/kwikteam/npy-matlab)
-    * [Correspondence Algorithm](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark) developed by University of California Berkeley Segmentation Benchmark for F1, precision and recall evaluation.
+    * To calculate F1, precision and recall, [Correspondence Algorithm](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark) developed by University of California Berkeley Segmentation Benchmark
 * For Morphodynamics Profiling, we used
     * [Windowing and Protrusion package](https://github.com/DanuserLab/Windowing-Protrusion) developed by Gaudenz Danuser lab (UT Southwestern) for Morphoydynamics profiling.
 * For training the deep learning models and segmenting live cell movies, we used